60% Vs 65% Keyboards | The Complete Guide (2024)

 • I, J, K, and L act as arrow keys.
 I -Up Arrow, J-Left Arrow, K- Down Arrow, L- Right Arrow.

-• Fn Key +Y works as Insert Button.
+• Fn Key +Y works as an Insert Button.

 • Fn + H performs as a Scroll Lock.